-A dissertation or case study of not more than 8,000 words and a research methods module (10 points).
+A dissertation or case study of not more than 8,000 words.

 The Honours Dissertation is an opportunity for you to undertake a research project aligned to your personal interests and skills in Marketing.
 The dissertation spans the academic year and requires you to develop your own project and position it within marketing theory.
 You will have an academic supervisor for the duration of the dissertation, but the project is your own and, as such, is a fantastic opportunity to develop your knowledge and research skills in marketing.